Homemade Golden Syrup

 Variations & Substitutions

 - For a hit of fall flavor, feel free to add a pinch of cinnamon or nutmeg spice into the mix towards the end.
+I like adding my homemade orange zest sometimes.

 - If you prefer the syrup to have a deeper caramel-like flavor, start with brown sugar instead of white sugar.